 This is specific to the Tahoe-Truckee area.
 We have bears.
 Other areas of the country might have other local hazards or procedures you’ll have to account for.

-Most of your rentals here will have a bear box.
+Most of your rentals in the Truckee and North Lake Tahoe area will have a bear box.
 This is a place for you to store garbage that literally locks up so bears cannot get in it.
 Most of your rentals will ask you to lock up and store your garbage in the bear box.
 These boxes are useful because they also block the scent of food.

 Here are some other bear safety tips you should know.